Mason Shopperly

 What I’d do differently

-Earlier validation would have saved time.
+Earlier benchmarking would have saved time.
 My first Ahmed body run had enough drag error that I spent longer than I should have chasing mesh sensitivity when the shortcut — bind the geometry reference dimensions and run a known-good reference case alongside every new one — belonged at the top of the template.

 Next — DrivAer geometry

 The next geometry queued behind the Ahmed body is the DrivAer reference from TU München — a sedan / estate / fastback parametric shape that’s the de-facto industry test case once you outgrow the textbook bluff-body.
 The geometry is already staged under geometry/DRIVAER/; the SALOME + snappy-side prep work is in progress.
-Wiring the same template the Ahmed-body run validated against onto a DrivAer geometry is the next step in turning aeroAUTO from a single-case workflow into a working external-aero pipeline.
+Wiring the same template the Ahmed-body run was benchmarked against onto a DrivAer geometry is the next step in turning aeroAUTO from a single-case workflow into a working external-aero pipeline.

 Q-criterion isosurfaces (Q=50) on the Ahmed-25 baseline at t=3600, coloured by U magnitude.
 C-pillar trailing vortex pair + floor recirculation visible.